 I know, I know.
 I keep switching up this series from its original formula, but you have to understand: Halloween is my favorite holiday and I couldn’t let the opportunity pass.

 For this week, I chose some of the most iconic female characters that are associated with Halloween and dressed like each of them for a day.
-These weren’t full-on costumes; instead I emulated their styles in as everyday a manner as possible.
+These weren’t full-on halloween costumes; instead, I emulated their styles in as every day a manner as possible.

 Let’s jump right in!

 Outfit #1 – Clarice Starling (Silence of the Lambs, 1991)